DuoNeb Side Effects

 Generic Name: albuterol / ipratropium

-Note: This document contains side effect information about albuterol / ipratropium.
-Some of the dosage forms listed on this page may not apply to the brand name DuoNeb.
+Note: This page contains information about the side effects of albuterol / ipratropium.
+Some of the dosage forms included on this document may not apply to the brand name DuoNeb.

 For the Consumer

 Applies to albuterol / ipratropium: inhalation aerosol liquid, inhalation aerosol powder, inhalation solution, inhalation spray